1. How are you feeling?

 It is natural for a child to feel upset when they are separated from you, but a drawn-out goodbye will only prolong their distress.
 We recommend a brief goodbye to allow educators to quickly engage with your child in an activity to calm them – you can always call the childcare later to understand how your child settled after you left.

-For more interesting reading, click through to our story on Separation Anxiety in Children and Parents.
+For more interesting reading, click through to our stories on: